The Food-Mood Connection: The Intimate, Reciprocal Link Between Digestion And Emotions

 Having a healthy digestion requires addressing both the psychological and physical issues causing the problems.

 Do you suffer from digestive health issues?
 Do you have bloating problems?
 Then you need to download our ebook, Zen Secrets to a healthy and flat tummy!
-It is crammed with practical and easy-to-implement advice on how to boost your digestive health and avoid bloating for good.
+It is crammed with practical and easy-to-implement advice on how to boost your digestive health and avoid bloating on a day-to-day basis.

 PS: There are a number of solar plexus chakra healing and balancing meditations on Youtube.